-Media inquiries for the Harkin Institute Flansburg Fellow, Professor Dennis Goldford, may be directed to email@example.com or (515) 271-3197.
+Media inquiries for The Harkin Institute Flansburg Fellow, Professor Dennis Goldford, may be directed to firstname.lastname@example.org or (515) 271-3197.

 Professor Dennis Goldford has taught political theory and constitutional law at Drake University since 1985.
 He received his B.A. in political science and philosophy from the University of Michigan, a Master of Letters (M. Litt.) in philosophy from Oxford University, and an M.A. and Ph.D. in political science from the University of Chicago.